dudulamalagala/toy-robot-rea/PROBLEM.md

 Deliverables
 ------------

-The Ruby, JavaScript or Java source files, the test data and any test code.
+Please provide your source code, and any test code/data you using in developing your solution.

+Please engineer your solution to a standard you consider suitable for production.
 It is not required to provide any graphical output showing the movement of the toy robot.

+Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.